BEHIND POINT MAN

 Today bedrock moral principles are being rejected with astonishing swiftness.
 Western culture has become totally secularized and is embracing the unthinkable.
 Political and educational institutions are promoting the belief that gender is fluid, the family is an outdated institution, and male leadership is an evil, rooted in “patriarchal colonialism”.
 Corporations are buying into this new wave of immorality and pressuring their employees to agree and comply.

 Christian men find themselves living in an atmosphere of hostility on a level they have never experienced before.
-Such a stunning and massive cultural shift has left them discouraged and confused.
+Such a stunning and massive cultural shift has left them demoralized and confused.
 They are asking, “Can I still be a godly leader in a world of outright hostility?
 How do I protect my family and equip my children to withstand the assault of evil that threatens to destroy their souls?”

 In his newly revised version of Point Man, Farrar addresses these issues.
 He wants men to know that they are still called to be the point men in their families.
 And they can still lead them well.
 Men are, in fact, still the key.
 In each chapter, he recognizes the realities on the ground and addresses them with new depth.